BU-Spark/ds-boston-bpda-br-election/SCRUM/Team1_scrum_report_Oct22.md

 Up next, we will be working on the following:
 - Conduct additional demographic analysis by location (gender, age, etc ...)
 - Create a mapping function to clean age group codes
-- Submitting Deliverable 1 by 11/01
+- Submit Deliverable 1 by 11/01

 ### Have I run into any issues?
 Do I need help?
 We do not currently have any issues.